KonukantiLaxman/Bytecode_projects/ATM console project/README.md

 - Test deposit by adding funds and verifying balance update.
 - Test PIN change flow and confirm old PIN no longer works.

-## 📄 License
-This project is released under the MIT License.
-See `LICENSE` for details.

 ## 👨‍💻 Author
 Konukanti Laxman